lasiru1/Discrete_Structures/Assignment 7.md

 ### Prompt:

-Prove: If n = 25, 100, or 169, then n is a perfect square and is the sum of two perfect squares.
+Prove: If n = 25, 100, or 169, then n is a perfect square and is the product of two perfect squares.
 Indicate which method of proof you used.

 ### Solution:

 ```
+Direct Proof:

+if n = 25, 100, or 169 -> n is a perfect square and is the product of two perfect squares.

+let n = 25, 100, or 169,
+let m = √n where m is an integer,
+=> m = √25, √100, or √169
+=> m = 5, 10, or 13
+=> m² = 25, 100, or 169
+=> m² = n
+=> n is a perfect square and is the product of two perfect squares by the definition of perfect squares.
 ```

 ## &#35;2